Flaried/animation-replacer-roblox/README.md

 ---

-### 🚀 Overview (BETA)
+### 🐕 Overview (BETA)

-**Animation Spoofing** is an automated process designed to fix the handling of third party animations in your Roblox game.
+**Animation Spoofing/Reuploading** is an automated process designed to fix the handling of third party animations in your Roblox game.
 This program will scrape Roblox files, spoofs animations, and republish them to ensure functionality when you publish your game.

 ---
-### ✨ Upcoming Key Features
+### Upcoming Key Features

-- 🔄 **Automatic Animation Spoofing** - No manual intervention required and all through the terminal
+- **Automatic Animation Spoofing** - No manual intervention required and all through the terminal
-- ✅ **Group Support** - Supports Group publishing
+- **Group Support** - Supports Group publishing

-- 🛡️ **Uses .ROBLOSECURITY Cookie** - Works directly with your Roblox cookie authentication
+- **Uses .ROBLOSECURITY Cookie** - Works directly with your Roblox cookie authentication
-- 🎯 **Minimum Configuration** - Just provide info like cookie and group id and let it work
+- **Minimum Configuration** - Just provide info like cookie and group id and let it work
-- 🦀 **Fast and Efficient** - This program will be completely free, and will be as efficient as possible.
+-  **Fast and Efficient** - This program will be completely free, and will be as efficient as possible.
 ---